Concussion Information for Teachers and School Staff

 - Get information about adapting the classroom for children with concussion

-Video FAQs about school re-entry after a concussion
+- Watch the video below for FAQs about school re-entry after a concussion

 Increase your concussion knowledge

 Concussion is a mild traumatic brain injury, induced by biomechanical forces, caused by a blow or jolt to the head or body.
 It temporarily disrupts the normal functioning of the brain.
 Concussion is not a structural injury, so standard radiological tests are often normal.

 Most people recover completely from a concussion in days or weeks, but symptoms can last much longer.
 Over-exertion, re-injury and academic or emotional stress can aggravate symptoms and prolong recovery.

 Allowing the student to re-enter academics in a graded and monitored fashion is ideal in minimizing these stressors.
 A student who has comorbidities prior to their concussion, such as learning disorders or migraine headaches, often has a slower recovery period.